Why do customers continue to buy from big distributors despite the fact that promised savings goals are rarely met?

 By setting high quotas.
 Reps that don’t meet their quotas are penalized by low commissions and may be fired.
 Quotas are often set based on prior year performance.
-Plans are often left unset well into the calendar year so the company has the flexibility to forecast who is doing well then load up that persons’ quota to reduce the potential commission liability.
+Plans are often left unset well into the calendar year so the company has the flexibility to determine who is doing well, then assign that person a high quota to reduce the potential commission liability.

 For those labs willing to do a little investigating on the web for items they spend a lot of money on, they quickly realize:

 Numerous other options are now available, and many of them advertise prices online that make it far easier to see what a competitive price really is.
 Even if they don’t choose to buy that item online, they are in a much stronger negotiating position with the big distributor who will most often match or beat that price rather than lose the business.

 Many regional dealers, who will have a high appreciation for your business, call you by your name and genuinely care about your business, would be glad to take over your account from a dealer who provides you with a telesales rep and relegates you to “online only” status.You don’t have to use a big distributor to obtain “vendor consolidation” (a selling point they drive home at every opportunity.)
 In fact, companies like LPS will purchase from virtually any vendor on your behalf - TRUE vendor consolidation.

 Other suppliers may require “product switching” or the learning of new catalog numbers.
 LPS has overcome this objection by making it possible to shop for items using your existing vendor catalog numbers!